Thomas-Teo/Pokedex/README.md

 ## Project description

 <p align="justify">
-Project for study based on the PokeAPI, Pokedex is a wikipedia of Pokémons, it shows the elements of a pokémon, its initial attributes, its abilities and its moves.
-All these features are required from the PokeAPI, the Pokedex changes its size to appear on different screens, the data is treated to be dynamically displayed on the screen.
+This is a project developed for study based on the PokeAPI.
+Pokedex is a wikipedia of Pokémon, which are animals from a TV cartoon.
+It shows the elements of a pokemon, its starting attributes, its abilities and its moves.
+All these pokemon characteristics are requested from the PokeAPI, so the pokedex handles the data that will be dynamically displayed on the screen.
+I also made the pokedex change its size depending on the user's screen.
 </p>

 ## Functionality